 - Intervention.
 Even though the addicted teen’s consent is not necessary for parents and guardians to enroll them in detox, an intervention can be helpful in preparing them for the experience of detox and addiction treatment.
 Knowing that they have the support of family members and that no one judges them for their disorder is crucial to the healing process.

 - Open discussion.
-Parents need to help their teens understand that rehab is not a punishment, but a necessary means to recovery.
+Parents need to help their teens understand that treatment is not a punishment, but a necessary means to recovery.

 - Packing and expectations of care.
-Teens attending detox are only allowed to bring certain items with them.
-Parents who go through the process of packing with their teen will be able to go over those rules and prepare their teen for what to expect.
+Teens attending detox and/or a residential program foll0wing detox are only allowed to bring certain items with them.
+Parents can help their teens to pack for treatment and prepare them for what to expect.

 Paying for Drug Detox